 Many believe this is the best way there is to get the gas or diesel smell out of your clothes.
 Be sure you get the smooth kind of Fast Orange, it will say it on the label.

-- Pure, fresh-smelling natural citrus power does the cleaning
+- Pure, fresh-smelling, natural citrus power cleans deep down to...

 Getting Diesel and Gas Smell Out of Your Shoes